Discharge from Bankruptcy

 In deciding whether to issue a Certificate of Discharge to the bankrupt, the Official Assignee will take into consideration factors such as:

-- the level of the bankrupt’s co-operation given to the Official Assignee in the administration of his bankruptcy affairs; and
+- The bankrupt’s general conduct in bankruptcy and the level of the bankrupt’s co-operation in the administration of the bankruptcy estate;

-- whether the creditors object to the bankrupt’s discharge.
+- Whether there are valid objections from the bankrupt’s creditors to the bankrupt’s discharge.

 5. What are the processes involved for discharge from bankruptcy?